carpentries-incubator/hpc-intro/README.md

 lesson-example
 ==============

-This repository shows how to create a lesson using the [Software Carpentry lesson template][styles], and is itself an example of the use of that template.
+This repository shows how to create a lesson using [The Carpentries lesson template][styles], and is itself an example of the use of that template.
 Please see <https://carpentries.github.io/lesson-example/>
 for a rendered version of this material,